vizicist/palette/doc/starting_and_using.md

 - Use <b>Stop Palette</b> from the Palette folder of the Windows Start menu.

+## Configuring

+- The Config directory: <pre>%CommonProgramFiles%\Palette\config</pre>
+contains various files you can edit to control things.
+The settings.json file is the one you'll adjust most often.

 ## Debugging hints

 - To verify that the Palette FFGL plugin is being recognized and loaded by Resolume,